 Same as POL SCI 6449 and SOC WK 6449.
-Prerequisites: P P ADM 6600 or consent of instructor.
-Presents an overview of personnel and labor relations in the public sector.
-Particular emphasis placed on issues which are unique to the public sector such as the merit system, the questions of representative bureaucracy and the constraints of personnel in the nonprofit sector.
-The topics include: personnel reforms in the federal sector, equal employment and affirmative action policies, testing, selection, hiring, comparable worth, job evaluation and labor relations including grievance arbitration and collective bargaining.
+This course presents an overview of personnel and labor relations in the public sector.
+It places particular emphasis on issues which are unique to the public sector, such as the merit system, the questions of representative bureaucracy, and the constraints of personnel in the nonprofit sector.
+Course topics may include personnel reforms in the federal sector, equal employment and affirmative action policies, testing, selection, hiring, comparable worth, job evaluation and labor relations, including grievance arbitration and collective bargaining.

 P P ADM 6500 Selected Topics in Public Policy Administration: 3 semester hours

 Prerequisites: Graduate Standing.
 Permission of instructor may be required.
 A seminar of selected issues and methods relating to public policy administration.
 May be repeated for credit, provided the subject matter is different.

 P P ADM 6501 Selected Topics in Nonprofit Management and Leadership: 3 semester hours

 Prerequisites: Graduate standing.
 Permission of instructor may be required.
 A seminar of selected issues and methods relating to nonprofit management and leadership.
 May be repeated for credit, provided the subject matter is different.